autumnai/leaf/doc/src/leaf.md

 ## Benefits+

-Leaf was build with three concepts in mind: accessibility/simplicity, performance and portability.
-We want that developers and companies are able to run their Machine Learning application everywhere - servers, desktops, smartphones, embedded devices.
-Therefore any platform and computation language (OpenCL, CUDA, etc.) is a first class citizen in Leaf.
+Leaf was built with three concepts in mind: accessibility/simplicity, performance and portability.
+We want developers and companies to be able to run their machine learning applications anywhere: on servers, desktops, smartphones and embedded devices.
+Any combination of platform and computation language (OpenCL, CUDA, etc.) is a first class citizen in Leaf.

-We coupled portability with simplicity, meaning you can deploy your Machine Learning applications to almost any machine and device - no code changes required.
+We coupled portability with simplicity, meaning you can deploy your machine learning applications to almost any machine and device with no code changes.
 Learn more at chapter [4.
 Backend](./backend.html) or at the [Collenchyma Github repository](https://github.com/autumnai/collenchyma).

 ## Contributing